agraef/purr-data/README.md

   * status: some externals have their own testing environments, but they are limited as they require manual intervention to run and read the results inside a graphical window.
+    We currently have a crude test system that at least ensures that each external library instantiates without crashing.
     Here's an email thread with Katja Vetter's design, which looks to be automatable:
     http://markmail.org/message/t7yitfc55anus76i#query:+page:1+mid:chb56ve7kea2qumn+state:results